 The employees supporting the Company's operations are concurrently employed by Antero Resources and the Company.
-Direct operating expense includes costs charged to the Company of \$9 million, \$14 million and \$18 million during the years ended December 31, 2021, 2022 and 2023, respectively.
+Direct operating expense includes costs charged to the Company of \$14 million, \$18 million and \$20 million during the years ended December 31, 2022, 2023 and 2024, respectively.
 These costs were for services provided by employees associated with the operation of the Company's gathering lines, compressor stations and water handling assets.
-For the years ended December 31, 2021, 2022 and 2023, general and administrative expenses charged to the Company by Antero Resources were \$32 million, \$30 million and \$29 million, respectively.
-These costs relate to: (i) various business services, including payroll processing, accounts payable processing and facilities management, (ii) various corporate services, including legal, accounting, treasury, information technology and human resources and (iii) compensation, including certain equity-based compensation.
+For the years ended December 31, 2022, 2023 and 2024, general and administrative expense includes costs charged to the Company by Antero Resources of \$30 million, \$29 million and \$32 million, respectively.
+These costs relate to: (i) various business services, including payroll processing, accounts payable processing and facilities management, (ii) various corporate services, including legal, accounting, treasury, information technology and human resources and (iii) compensation.
 These expenses are charged to the Company based on the nature of the expenses and are apportioned based on a combination of the Company's proportionate share of gross property and equipment, capital expenditures and labor costs, as applicable.
-The Company reimburses Antero Resources directly for all general and administrative costs charged to it, except costs attributable to noncash equity-based compensation.
-For further information on equity-based compensation, see Note 10-Equity-Based Compensation.
+The Company reimburses Antero Resources directly for all general and administrative costs charged to it.
+For further information on equity-based compensation.